DuckDB vs Snowflake: which one does your team actually need

 The answer is often "both, in different places"

 This isn't binary.
 A common, sane architecture: DuckDB for local development, transformations and internal/analyst workloads reading Parquet from object storage — and a warehouse (Snowflake or otherwise) only where you truly need shared, concurrent, governed serving.
 Many teams discover the second half is smaller than they assumed, or unnecessary.
-I wrote more about that in do you actually need a data warehouse and what DuckDB is actually good at in production.

 Before you decide, look at the actual number

 Most "we need Snowflake" decisions are made without anyone calculating what Snowflake will cost for the real workload — or what the leaner alternative would.
-If a warehouse bill is part of this decision for you, put your numbers into the Snowflake cost calculator and see what you're actually signing up for.
+The arithmetic is usually not close, in either direction, once someone does it honestly.

 If you'd rather have someone map your specific workload to the right engine and cost it out properly, that's exactly what a Data Platform Audit does — a week, a written roadmap, yours to keep.
 The scoping call below is free.

-Book a free 30-minute scoping call
+Rather talk it through?
+Book a free 30-minute call.